INSURANCE CLAIM SOLUTIONS

 Documentary evidence of a change in the wording of or cover offered by an existing policy or qualification of wording if the policy is written on restricted terms.
 (See also Addendum).

-The first portion of a loss or claim which is borne by the insured.
-An excess can be either voluntary to obtain premium benefit or imposed for underwriting reasons
+The first portion of a loss or claim that is borne by the insured.
+Excess can be either voluntary to obtain premium benefit or imposed for underwriting reasons

 A provision in a policy that excludes the insurer’s liability in certain circumstances or for specified types of loss.